maxviazov/Spring-Frameworks-/Spring-Framework-Artifacts.md

 ### Milestones and Release Candidates

-Add the following to resolve milestone and RC versions, e.g. `5.3.0-M1` or `5.3.0-RC1`:
+Add the following to resolve milestone and RC versions – for example, `5.3.0-M1` or `5.3.0-RC1`:

 ```xml
 <repository>